Luminar 4 Tutorial for Beginners

 Speaking of composite photos, one of the cooler unique features of Luminar 4 is it’s AI Sky Replacement feature.

-This feature allows you to replace a drab, featureless sky with a much nicer one from a different image – check the Sky Replacement video tutorial above which shows just how powerful this tool can be.
+This feature allows you to replace a drab, featureless sky with a much nicer one from a different image – check our Sky Replacement tutorial and the video above which shows just how powerful this tool can be.

 9. Saving and Exporting